 Why did you choose to complete your degree online through OSU Extended Campus?
 What did you like about this method of education?

 I chose to do my education online because it was the most practical option based on my circumstances.
 It allowed me to continue working in a job that I love, while being able to work on a degree that was relevant to my field.
 I was also looking for a science education degree that was not focused on just classroom teachers.

-My adviser, John Baek, was very important to my success.
-He was always willing to take time to respond to emails or set up phone conferences related to coursework or the graduation process.
+My advisor, John Baek, was very important to my success.
+He was always willing to take time to respond to emails or set up phone conferences related to course work or the graduation process.
 The distance from campus (and from my classmates and committee) had the potential to be difficult to manage, but John made me feel like he was there to help throughout the whole process.